mahdit83/advancedSmsManager/README.md

             }
         });
 ```
 If you do not want to ask user for send sms after premitted, put ```.needToShowDialog(false)``` or else leave it and sms confirem dialog will be displayed.
+Mention that sim chose dialog on two sim phones will always diplayed.
 Also you can inflate you custom view for both **sendSmsDialog** and **simChoseDialog** but  mention that they must have these component and ids. ( Extended components from these components are acceptable)

 for **sendSmsDialog**:
 ```xml